rails/rails/guides/source/upgrading_ruby_on_rails.md

 Flash message keys are
 [normalized to strings](https://github.com/rails/rails/commit/a668beffd64106a1e1fedb71cc25eaaa11baf0c1).
 They can still be accessed using either symbols or strings.
-Lopping through the flash will always yield string keys:
+Looping through the flash will always yield string keys:

 ```ruby